The voice crying in the wilderness. The desert, the wind, the reeds, the river, the springs.

 interested in leading your church group to jordan?

-Jordan’s depth of biblical history, combined with the unspoiled nature of the holy sites and the variety of experiences available throughout the kingdom, are a couple of key reasons to organize a pilgrimage for your community.
+Jordan’s depth of biblical history, combined with the unspoiled nature of the holy sites and the variety of experiences available throughout the kingdom, are just a few reasons to organize a pilgrimage for your community.

 Interested in special offers for travel trade?
 Sign up below!